Latest News

 Brazil and Guyana have been the driving forces behind this regional expansion.

 Brazil is the top exporter in the region since 2019.
-This was the year that it overtook Venezuelan shipments for the first time.
+This was the year that it overtook Venezuelan shipments for the first.

 The total Brazilian crude oil exports from January to May grew by 71%, going up from 211 million barrels to 361 million this year.

-This growth spurt has been overshadowed, however, by the rapid increase in loadings from Guyana.
-The country only began exporting oil in 2020 but increased its loadings from January to May this year from around 17 million barrels.
+This 'growth spurt' has been overshadowed, however, by the rapid increase in oil exports from Guyana.
+The country only began exporting in 2020 but has already increased its loadings from 17 million barrels per year in?2021 up to 137 million this year.

 The 700% increase in Guyana’s oil exports was the largest among major oil exporters during that time period.
-This helped to keep South America as a major source of oil despite Venezuela’s steady decline.
+It helped to keep South America as a major source of oil despite the steady decline in Venezuela’s output.

-Exxon's massive investment in the Uaru and Whiptail oil projects should see the production of the country's oil begin in the next year.
+Following massive investments by Exxon, the Uaru and Whiptail oil projects should begin production within the year.

 Guyana is expected to export nearly all its additional barrels, as it does not have a refining facility of its own.

-Add to that the expected growth in exports from Venezuela and South America is well positioned to continue its expansion on the oil markets and establish itself as an important source of oil outside the Middle East.
+Add to that the expected growth in Venezuela's exports, and South America is well positioned to continue its expansion on the oil markets and establish itself as an important source of oil outside the Middle East.

 These are the opinions of the columnist, an author for.